 WHAT IS HYPNOSIS?

-One of the most well-known hypnotists of the 20th Century, Dave Elman, described hypnosis as “the bypass of the critical faculty of the conscious mind and the establishment of acceptable selective thinking in the subconscious mind.”
-Another way of looking at hypnosis is that hypnosis is a state of consciousness in which your mind is open and more receptive to information, suggestion, insight and releasing of feelings and emotions (Jason Linett).
+One definition of hypnosis is “the bypass of the critical faculty of the conscious mind and the establishment of acceptable selective thinking in the subconscious mind“ (Dave Elman).
+I like my friend Jason Linett’s definition of hypnosis–it is a state of consciousness in which your mind is open and more receptive to information, suggestion, insight and releasing of feelings and emotions.

 Many people believe that all hypnosis is self-hypnosis.
 When you go to a consulting hypnotist or hypnotherapist, it is usually because you want to change something in your life.
 You and your hypnotist/hypnotherapist will work as a team to help to achieve your goals.
 Since you have already been in hypnosis millions, perhaps billions of times in your lifetime already, your hypnotist/hypnotherapist will simply help you to reach that state quicker.
 Your hypnotist/hypnotherapist will usually use words, sometimes music, specialized language, tools and techniques to help you to make the changes that you want.
 While there are many depths and levels of hypnosis, for most change work, one does not require but a light state of hypnosis.
 You will not be asleep, and you will likely be completely aware and remember most, if not all, that transpires during a session.
 A skilled, qualified hypnotist can help you to change habits, feelings, thoughts and behaviors.
 However, it is YOU making and choosing to make the changes.